5ifar/AdventureWorks/Project Implementation/Documentation.md

 2. For Return % column, Set Background colour.
 For Max value set colour as Red and for Min value set colour as White.
 Format style is Gradient.

 **Step 14:** Configure Top 10 Visual level filter on the Matrix visual by the Total Orders measure value.
 Change column name to Top 10 Products.

+**In Customer Detail View:**

+**Step 15:** Add Table visual with Customer Key, Full Name, Total Orders and Total Revenue as columns.
+Add Conditional formatting: For Orders column add White to Grey colour Data bars & for Revenue add White to Maven Blue colour scale.
+Configure Top 100 Visual level filter by the Total Orders measure value.
+Change table name to Top 100 Customers.
+Sort descending by Orders column.

+**In Exec Dashboard View:**

+**Step 16:** Add Simple card to show Top Product Subcategory based on Total Orders measure.
+Configure Top 1 Visual level filter by the Total Orders measure value.
+Set background colour as 20% Black.
+Set callout value colour as Maven Blue with Segoe UI bold font and 14 size.
+Add a Text box to add Card title as Most Ordered product Type.

+Add Simple card to show Top Product Subcategory based on Return Rate measure.
+Configure Top 1 Visual level filter by the Return Rate measure value.
+Set background colour as 20% Black.
+Set callout value colour as Maven Blue with Segoe UI bold font and 14 size.
+Add a Text box to add Card title as Most Returned Product Type.

+**In Customer Detail View:**

+**Step 17:** Add Simple card to show Top Customer based on Total Revenue measure.
+Configure Top 1 Visual level filter by the Total Revenue measure value on Customer key parameter.
+Set background colour as 20% Black.
+Set callout value colour as Maven Blue with Segoe UI bold font and 26 size.
+Add a Text box to add Card title as Top Customer (by Revenue).
+Copy the above Simple card to create 2 more cards showing the Total Orders and the Total revenue measure for the top customer.
+The visual level filters should also be kept consistent.